byxorna/resume/resume.md

 #Education

-###Washington University in St. Louis, MO - 2006-2010
+###Washington University in St. Louis, MO - September 2006 to May 2010

-- Bachelor of Science with a major in Computer Science
+- Bachelor of Science in Applied Science with a double major in:
+  - Computer Science (Cum Laude)
-- Major in Germanic Languages & Literature
+  - Germanic Languages & Literature
 - Dean's List Fall 2006, Fall 2007, Spring 2008, Spring 2009
+- Overall cumulative GPA 3.71

 ***